Hannah Sun

 Biography

-Sun has concertized throughout Australia, Asia, Europe, and across the United States, performing as soloist with the Manhattan Chamber Players, Orchestra of Southern Utah, and Corda Spirita Chamber Orchestra of Queensland, Australia.
-She has earned top prizes from Stecher and Horowitz Foundation’s New York Piano Competition, Long Island Conservatory’s International Music Competition, National YoungArts Foundation, and Kosciuszko Foundation’s Chopin Piano Competition.
+Sun has concertized throughout the United States, Europe, Asia, and Australia, performing as a soloist with the Manhattan Chamber Players, Orchestra of Southern Utah, and Orchestra Corda Spiritus of Queensland, Australia.
+Her accolades include top prizes from the Stecher and Horowitz Foundations New York Piano Competition, the Long Island Conservatory International Music Competition, the National YoungArts Foundation, and the Kosciuszko Foundations Chopin Piano Competition.

-A chamber musician at heart, Sun has spent summers at the American Conservatory at Fontainebleau, France, where she was awarded the Prix Nadia Boulanger, the International Academy of Music in St. Petersburg, Russia, and Kneisel Hall Chamber Music Festival in Maine.
-Sun has often engaged the community with interactive performances in New York City through the Gluck Community Service Fellowship, and conducted interactive workshops on improvisation, songwriting, and ensemble playing at the Kneisel Hall-Blue Hill: Together in Music outreach program and at the Li Song Piano School in Dongguan, China.
-She has also performed, lead workshops, and organized fundraisers with Shining Light Ministries, a Gospel and Performing Arts initiative that seeks to expand perspectives and impact incarcerated lives.
+Sun was recently appointed Traditional Music Director at Orange City United Methodist Church in Florida, where she engages the local community through worship music.
+She has led interactive workshops in New York City through the Gluck Community Service Fellowship, with the Kneisel Hall-Blue Hill: Together in Music outreach program in Maine, and at the Li Song Piano School in Dongguan, China.
+She has also led workshops, organized fundraisers, and performed with Shining Light Ministries, a Gospel and Performing Arts initiative that seeks to expand perspectives and impact incarcerated lives.

 More About Hannah Sun